bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 ## Introduction

 The Orders API is used when an order is being created manually.
-If you are using the Server to Server Checkout an Order can be created using the orders endpoint.
+If you are using the Server to Server Checkout, an order can be created using the orders endpoint.
 The order can then be updated if needed.

 A sample order workflow might include:
 * Creating the order for either an existing customer or guest